sniprbiome/PyVenus/README.md

 hepa_device = Device(con, path_and_filename_of_deck_layout, "HxFan", False)
 ```

-In principle, pyVenus should also work for a Nimbus or Vantage where the robot device will have a different name, but this has not been tested yet.
+In principle, PyVenus should also work for a Nimbus or Vantage where the robot device will have a different name, but this has not been tested yet.

 ### Sequence